-Innovator Visa
+Innovator Founder Visa

-Innovator visa is initially granted for 3 years and can be extended or directly apply for indefinite leave to remain in the UK before the visa expiry date.
+Innovator Founder visa is initially granted for 3 years and can be extended or directly apply for indefinite leave to remain in the UK before the visa expiry date.

-The requirements to apply for Innovator visa
+The requirements to apply for Innovator Founder visa

 • be at least 18 years old